Three tweaks and a tip for getting WCF to work with Silverlight

-If you create a standard WCF service it does not work with Silverlight, it needs a few tweaks to get it to work.
-First is that Silverlight only supports connecting to a basicHTTP service and not a wsHTTP service, so you need to enable a second service or change your primary to basicHTTP, you can find out the reasons why by reading: Accessing SOAP Services
+If you create a standard WCF service, it does not work with Silverlight—it needs a few tweaks to get it to work.
+First, Silverlight only supports connecting to a basicHTTP service and not a wsHTTP service, so you need to enable a second service or change your primary to basicHTTP.
+You can find out why by reading: Accessing SOAP Services

-The third tweak is the biggest: Normally your WCF service and Silverlight application do not sit in the web application (either in Visual Studio or on the server) and due to the security put in place to prevent cross site attacks your service calls will fail.
-Obviously creating a web application with everything in is a solution, but if you haven’t you must add a security file to the WCF service web application.
-There are two files you can create in the root of your website, the first one is a crossdomain.xml.
-Crossdomain.xml is a format created by Macromedia.
-I do not recommend this one for Silverlight scenarios as Silverlight only supports a subset of the functionality but if you need to deal with Flash based clients then this is the route you must follow.
-Your other option is the Microsoft way, which is to create a file called clientaccesspolicy.xml.
-A clientaccesspolicy.xml to allow all methods, from all clients, to all URLS looks like this:
+The third tweak is the biggest: Normally, your WCF service and Silverlight application do not sit in the web application (either in Visual Studio or on the server), and due to the security measures in place to prevent cross-site attacks, your service calls will fail.
+Obviously, creating a web application with everything in it is a solution, but if you haven’t, you must add a security file to the WCF service web application.
+There are two files you can create in the root of your website.
+The first is crossdomain.xml.
+This format was created by Macromedia, but I do not recommend it for Silverlight scenarios, as Silverlight only supports a subset of the functionality.
+If you need to deal with Flash-based clients, however, this is the route you must follow.
+Your other option is the Microsoft way: create a file called clientaccesspolicy.xml.
+A clientaccesspolicy.xml file to allow all methods, from all clients, to all URLs looks like this:

 <?xml version="1.0" encoding="utf-8"?>